SciML/DiffEqDocs.jl/docs/src/features/noise_process.md

 - `Z0` is the first value of the psudo-process.
 This is necessary for higher order algorithms.
 If it's not needed, set to `nothing`.
 - `dist` the distribution for the steps over time.
 - `bridge` the bridging distribution.
+Optional, but required for adaptivity and interpolating at new values.

 The signature for the `dist` is